yash-sharma1/docs-site/docs/faq/bsc/eco.md

 [Binance.com](https:/www.binance.com) can withdraw BNB to BSC.

+1. If you don't have an existing address of Binance Smart Chain, please use these [wallets](https://docs.binance.org/smart-chain/wallet/binance.html) to create one.

-On your Binance account, open your BNB wallet then tap on Withdraw.
+2. On your Binance account, open your BNB wallet then tap on Withdraw.
 Select BEP20 as the Network.
-Indicate the amount and complete the steps to withdraw
+Indicate the amount and paste your BSC address.

+3. Complete the steps to withdraw

+4. Wait for the exchange to process your request.
+Once it is confirmed, you will immediately receive BNB to your Smart Chain address.

 ## How to Send and Receive Pegged tokens on Smart Chain?

 [Binance.com](https:/www.binance.com) can withdraw those pegged tokens to BSC.

+1. If you don't have an existing address of Binance Smart Chain, please use these [wallets](https://docs.binance.org/smart-chain/wallet/binance.html) to create one.

-On your Binance account, open your BNB wallet then tap on Withdraw.
+2. On your Binance account, open your wallet then tap on Withdraw.
 Select BEP20 as the Network.
-Indicate the amount and complete the steps to withdraw
+Indicate the amount and paste your BSC address.

 ![img](https://lh5.googleusercontent.com/dR9bBqUpNlBFX6zsKFkVRMgHz27Ak0Icu8AFsuJm_1ke6-qSG5Cg2FJLcpRYlFeuFEpisOdXpwn1KDOHBH7qQV9CpYxVb--2B1NxQm-L6B6qSl9Cq90uCSrwHEPAOh69Z0MM2VtG)

+3. Complete the steps to withdraw

+4. Wait for the exchange to process your request.
+Once it is confirmed, you will immediately receive BNB to your Smart Chain address.